 - Website: http://www.smsu.edu/academics/programs/accounting/

-The primary objective of the Accounting Program is to prepare students for the full range of responsibilities which professional accountants are expected to assume.
-Fulfillment of these responsibilities requires both a high level of technical knowledge and a profound awareness of the context and consequences of professional decision-making.
-Further, the program satisfies the academic requirements to sit for the Certified Public Accountant (CPA) examination, the Certified Management Accountant (CMA) examination, and the Certified Internal Auditor (CIA) examination.
+The primary objective of the Accounting Program is to prepare students for the full range of responsibilities that professional accountants are expected to assume.
+The fulfillment of these responsibilities requires a high level of technical knowledge as well as a comprehensive understanding of the context and repercussions of professional decision-making.
+Additionally, the program satisfies the academic requirements to sit for the Certified Public Accountant (CPA) examination, the Certified Management Accountant (CMA) examination, and the Certified Internal Auditor (CIA) examination.

-Note: Students must complete a minimum of 120 credits in order to graduate with a Bachelor's degree.
+Note: Students must complete a minimum of 120 credits to graduate with a bachelor's degree.